 All sounding good so far?
 Your next decision is exactly where you should teach in Cambodia.
 What we love about Cambodia is that it isn’t too large a country.
 Wherever you decide to settle, you can easily explore other regions and cities at weekends using buses.

 Teaching in Phnom Penh

-As the Khmer capital, Phnom Penh is a hotspot for jobs in Cambodia.
+As the Khmer capital, Phnom Penh is a hotspot for teaching jobs in Cambodia.
 1.5 million of Cambodia’s 16 million live in this bustling city.
 In Phnom Penh, you will find work teaching in a private school or an ESL academy.
 There are a number of international schools where you can chase higher salaries.
 You could even look at teaching business English to private clients.

 Teaching in Siem Reap

-Siem Reap is a little boutique town which thrives off the tourism brought in by Angkor Wat.
-The ‘City of Temples’ is your second best bet for finding a plethora of job opportunities – again, mainly schools and ESL institutes.
+Siem Reap is a little boutique town that thrives off the tourism brought in by Angkor Wat.
+The ‘City of Temples’ is your second best bet for finding a plethora of teaching job opportunities – again, mainly schools and ESL institutes.
 You’ve got 1,000 temples to discover on your days off, and the city is way more chill than Phnom Penh.
 However, you can expect the cost of living to be higher across all expenses.

 Teaching in Sihanoukville

 If you want a tropical home while you teach in Cambodia, Sihanoukville is a coastal resort town located in the south of the country.
 Much of the demand for teachers in Sihanoukville lies in teaching hospitality workers.
 You’re more likely to find short-term or seasonal contracts in the region; however, there are fewer opportunities here as opposed to Phnom Penh and Siem Reap.
 If you’d rather teach adults than kids, check out teaching jobs in Sihanoukville.